 About Tatiana Weston-Webb

-This steely-eyed Brazilian-born, Hawaiian-raised goofy-footer is fiery, strong, courageous and confident.
-She’s been an intimidating force on the women’s Championship Tour since her full-time arrival in 2015 and has now provisionally qualified to represent Brazil at the Tokyo 2020 Summer Olympic Games.
+This steely-eyed Brazilian-born, Hawaiian-raised goofy-footer is fiery, strong, courageous, and confident.
+She’s been an intimidating force on the women’s Championship Tour since her full-time arrival in 2015 and qualified to represent Brazil at the Tokyo 2020 Summer Olympic Games.

-Her competitive drive comes from her Brazilian mother, a former professional bodyboarder who won an event at Pipeline in the 90s.
-Her passion comes from dad, a hardcore surfer from Kauai.
-Days after she was born in Brazil, mom moved her to Garden Isle so she could have dual citizenship, and the timing couldn’t have been better.
+Her competitive drive comes from her Brazilian mother; a former professional bodyboarder who won an event at Pipeline in the 90s.
+Her passion comes from dad, British born but who is known as a hardcore surfer on Kauai.
+Days after she was born in Brazil, the family moved to Garden Isle and the timing couldn’t have been better.
 Kauai’s hotbed of talent was making a huge push on the global stage, led by Andy and Bruce Irons, and Tatiana was one of the dozens of stoked grommets riding the surge.

-Her father routinely paddled her out at big Hanalei Bay when she was young, which is why she’s one of the most confident surfers on Tour in waves of consequence, and when Hollywood needed a stunt double to play young Bethany Hamilton in Soul Surfer, 11-year-old Tatiana was the perfect fit.
+Her father routinely paddled her out at big Hanalei Bay when she was young, which is why she’s one of the most confident surfers on Tour in waves of consequence.
+When Hollywood needed a stunt double to play young Bethany Hamilton in Soul Surfer, 11-year-old Tatiana was the perfect fit.
 She spent three weeks on Oahu shooting and hanging with her friend and hero.